ADO12ADO/Core-1/templates/pair_bonded_template/README.md

 # Astroport Pair Bonded Template

-Pair bonded template is an implementation of pair with bonded assets(e.g. ASTRO-ADO, MARS-xMARS, and other tokens that are correlated but have an increasing exchange rate compared to the other token).
+Pair bonded template is an implementation of pair with bonded assets(e.g. ASTRO-ITO, MARS-xMARS, and other tokens that are correlated but have an increasing exchange rate compared to the other token).
-Use [Pair ASTRO-ADO](/contracts/pair_astro_xastro/) as example of template implementation.
+Use [Pair ASTRO-ITO](/contracts/pair_astro_xastro/) as example of template implementation.

 ## InstantiateMsg